ZombieMatt/Dune/README.md

 **Tracks**

-923703758 game main menu music - dune prolog
+923703758 - game main menu music - dune prolog

-230751045 fremen backgound - holy war
+230751045 - fremen new game - holy war

-442438239 harknoneen new game - House Harkonnen (Giedi Prime)
+442438239 - harknoneen new game - House Harkonnen (Giedi Prime)

-516656632 atradis background - herald of the change
+516656632 - atradis new game - herald of the change

-908461832 smuggler new game - the box
+908461832 - smuggler new game - the box

+**All other music plays randomly though some songs seem to play more often for specific factions.**

 1070917107 - take my hand